BelguteiTsevegmed/BelguteiTsevegmed/README.md

 <br>🔭 Currently working on some university projects:<br>
 <br>    - Block-Structured Language Interpreter and Debugger in Java - 95% done (have to add comments) <br>
 <br>    - Derivative Calculator in Python - 10% done <br>
-<br>    - Advanced Assembly Implementation of Large Number Calculations - 0% done <br>
+<br>    - x86-64 assembly program to copy bytes from one file to another, filtering 's' and 'S' characters and counting byte sequences, with error handling and file operations - 100% done <br>
 <br>🌱 Currently learning Object Oriented Programming, Machine Learning<br>
 <br>📫 How to reach me **belgutei.tsevegmed@gmail.com**<br>